Volunteer Opportunities

 -

-Fresh Checks nutrition incentive program, which matches SNAP benefits dollar for dollar
+Fresh Checks nutrition incentive program at Crossroads Farmers Market, which matches SNAP and WIC benefits dollar for dollar

 -